4ALLPORTAL/helm-charts/charts/4allportal/README.md

 This release fixes a bug with the last Chart version for database creation, using either fourAllPortal.database.existing, fourAllPortal.database.operator or maxscale.galera.

 You are no longer required or capable of using fourAllPortal.database.existing values when using *.operator.
 If you currently do, please remove either fourAllPortal.database.existing or fourAllPortal.database.operator before upgrading.

-## To 21.0.0

-This release moves JAVA_OPTS to an option in the values.yaml file under `.Values.fourAllPortal.javaOpts`.
-Setting this environment variable via `.Values.fourAllPortal.env` is no longer supported.
-The new value will be merged into the pre-existing environment variable on the Deployment.
-Please make sure to move this value in your HelmRelease!